liveaverage/rt2cmk/README.md

 Copy **monitor-cmk-conf.php.sample** and **monitor-cmk.php** to your RackTables plugin directory.
 Modify settings in **monitor-cmk-conf.php.sample** and rename to **monitor-cmk-conf.php**.

+## Configuration

+ * Configure your common SNMP Read-Only community name if you'd like to check for SNMP agent availability
+	* This is only used to confirm a device is accepting SNMP queries

 ## Usage

 An object's FQDN must be set (in RackTables) in order for the plugin tab to appear.